mmz-srf/hackathon-2020-team-65/README.md

 # hackathon-2020-team-65
-Temporary repository for Online Hackathon 3.4.-5.4.
+Temporary repository by the team 65 of Online Hackathon 3.4.-5.4.
 2020 https://www.versusvirus.ch/

 An explorative web based dashboard to visualize effects of Non-pharamaceutical interventions (NPI’s) on health and economy.
 Uses Google spreadsheets as a collaborative database.